pimoroni/pirate-audio/mopidy/README.md

 ### Installing Mopidy and Iris

-You can now install Mopidy.
-Both `mopidy-spotify` and `mopidy-iris` are optional.
-The former adds support for the music streaming service of the same name, and `iris` is a web interface for Mopidy that you'll no doubt find useful.
+You can now install Mopidy. `mopidy-iris`  is optional - it is a web interface for Mopidy that you'll no doubt find useful.

 ```
 pip3 install mopidy mopidy-iris